ibm-cloud-docs/account/faqs-account.md

 {: faq}
 {: support}

-You can transfer ownership of individual resources within your account to someone else by using the `ibmcloud catalog` command.
-To learn more, see [Transferring ownership of a private resource](/docs/account?topic=account-transfer).

-To transfer ownership of your entire account, create a support case that requests to make another user in the account the new owner.
+You can transfer ownership of your entire account, create a support case that requests to make another user in the account the new owner.
 For more information, see [Transferring ownership of your account](/docs/account?topic=account-transfer).

 ## Can I change the name or IBMid in my profile?
 {: #change-profile-settings}